China's Large Position in U.S. Treasuries

 First, if the country stops buying or elects to sell even a small portion of its position, Treasury prices would fall and yields would rise.
 The result of higher rates, in turn, would likely be slower economic growth and higher borrowing costs for the U.S. government.

 Second, China’s huge Treasury position is seen as leaving the United States economically vulnerable to the decisions of a foreign government.

 That may seem like a potential danger, until you consider why China is buying so much U.S. debt.
 The reason is highly technical in nature, but the short answer is that China is buying Treasuries to help depress the value of its currency (the yuan).
 A cheaper yuan makes the country's exports less expensive for foreign buyers, thereby keeping the country’s export-based economy chugging along.
 Consequently, the Chinese economy would suffer as much, if not more than, that of the United States if China were to suddenly stop buying U.S. debt.

 It’s also important to keep in mind that since China holds such a large position in U.S. debt, the nation has a vested interest in maintaining the health of the Treasury market.
 Naturally, this provides ample motivation for China to avoid any action that would cause Treasury prices to plunge.

 The bottom line: the soaring level of U.S. debt is problematic, and to many citizens the high percentage of Treasuries now owned by a rising economic rival is even more troublesome.
-Still, China there is little reason to expect that the country will engage in any actions that would amount to economic warfare.
-Individual investors would therefore be well-served to take any discussion of this issue with a grain of salt, and to construct their bond portfolios based on their own individual needs rather than broader global trends.
+While there is little reason to expect that China will engage in any actions that would amount to economic warfare, it may nonetheless be compelled to buy fewer Treasuries due to its decreasing trade surplus.